grafana/k6-docs/src/data/markdown/docs/02 javascript api/07 k6-experimental/01 browser/02 BrowserContext/cookie.md

 Cookie class represents a cookie in the [BrowserContext](/javascript-api/k6-experimental/browser/browsercontext).

+See the [HTTP Cookies documentation](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies) on the Mozilla website for more details about cookies.

 | Property | Type   | Default | Description                                                                                                                                                      |
 | -------- | ------ | ------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | name     | string | `""`    | The cookie's name.
 Required.                                                                                                                                     |